MichalPrzyl/environment_config/README.md

 ```

 Or add this to your i3 config file

 ```
 exec "setxkbmap -layout pl"
 ```

 ## Alacritty

+You have to install cargo first.
+Just follow steps from google.

 ```bash
 cargo install alacritty